 How Does Child Support Work?

+Arizona law requires custodial and non-custodial parents to provide “reasonable support” for their minor children.
 Arizona’s child support calculation aims to be a universal standard, so that child support determinations are consistent, based on the same factors for everyone.
 Child support to all divorcing parents with minor children, and separated unmarried parents, including adopted children.
 The obligation to pay child support takes priority over all other financial obligations – Arizona puts children first — which is why the failure to pay child support can result in such harsh penalties, including even jail time for non-compliance.

 Child support must be paid from one parent to the other in the form of cash.
 The State of Arizona can oversee payment by income withholding order through the Arizona Child Support Clearinghouse, in which the State will withhold funds from the payer’s paycheck and transfer those funds to the recipient.
 Alternatively, parents can mutually agree to pay child support without State intervention through “direct pay.”
 This option allows for automatic direct deposit each month from the payer’s bank account directly to the recipient’s bank account.